tilsgee/goo-engine-windows-exe/README.md

 use Goo Engine on projects at the studio.
 [Stay tuned](https://twitter.com/dillongoostudio) for updates.

-Get the pre-built download on the [Patreon page](https://www.patreon.com/dillongoo) to support continued development of Goo Engine.
-Tils-Gee only offers Windows Executable for people who can't afford to pay monthly for DillonGoo's Patreon page.
+Get the pre-built download on the [Patreon page](https://www.patreon.com/dillongoo) to support continued development of Goo Engine. or help Tils-Gee to build it using [Github Actions](https://docs.github.com/en/actions) for automatic updates.

+__List of problem is under "Word from Tils-Gee" on this exact readme file__

 Blender
 =======